JayRHa/Intune-App-Creator/README.md

 </p>

-With this app you can easily add a Chocolatey Win32 app in your teant.
-You just have to search for the app and then choose which one you want to add to your teanant.
-A prerequisite is that Chocolatey is installed on the computer.
-If you don't have this app in your teanant yet, you can add Chocolatey with one click on my app.
-This app will then attached as prerequisit to all other apps you create.
+Anyone who has worked with Intune and deployed an app knows that this is a bit of work.
+You have to download the sources, create the IntuneWin file, create the app in Intune.
+To simplify this I have created the Chocolatey Intune App Creator.
+With this application you can search within the >9,000 Chocolatey and automatically add this app to your Intune app portfolio with just one click.

 ![Tool View](https://github.com/JayRHa/Chocolatey-Intune-App-Creator/blob/main/.images/startpage.png)